 Our FLEX Department is for students with Special Educational Needs and Disabilities (SEND) or High Needs.

 You can choose from one of our four, project-led pathways depending on your personal aims and ambitions; Independent Living, Horizons, Pre-internships or Supported Internships with each pathway intended to help you towards one of two key goals – adulthood and independence or employment.
 We’ll also help you with your English, maths and IT skills.
-Students learn in small groups and are taught by specialist staff on our project-based curriculum.

 We have strong partnerships with local businesses and organisations and work with them to get involved in community projects.
 You’ll also have the chance to take part in a wide range of health and wellbeing activities, from fitness classes to music and art therapy sessions.
-We’re also looking to start a disability sports league.

 Pre-internships are designed to introduce students with SEND and High Needs to working life and are offered in a range of different sectors including Construction, Business Administration, Health and Beauty and Motor Vehicle.
 The aim is to support you to develop the confidence and knowledge, skills and behaviours to become employable in your chosen sector.
 On a pre-internship you will attend College for two days (10 hours) and work placement for one day (5 hours) each week.
 You will study; Employability Skills and Personal Development and Independence.
 While studying with us we will work with you to ensure that your maths, English, maths and ICT skills are the best that they can be.